A run-down of the best e-liquid, dry herb and wax vape pens, from the cheap-but-effective options to the pricey but worth it.

 You may also run into connection problems because of e-juice built up on the contact point, and this is simply fixed by cleaning it using a Q-tip or paper towel.
 Of course, it could also be that your vape pen is broken, but it’s definitely worth trying these fixes (and others) before you give up on it.
 The same basic advice carries over to other types of vape pen: connection problems are solved in the same way, and if you have any debris or juice on it, that could be causing the issues you’re experiencing.

-Wax Vape Pens: Heating Chamber Issues
+Wax Pens: Heating Chamber Issues

-If you’re having problems with a wax vaporizer pen and the battery or atomizer connection doesn’t appear to be the issue, it could be due to the coil itself within the heating chamber not making contact with the pins.
+If you’re having problems with a wax vape pen and the battery or atomizer connection doesn’t appear to be the issue, it could be due to the coil itself within the heating chamber not making contact with the pins.
 This can be rectified with a bit of manual adjustment with the help of a straightened paperclip or a toothpick, but you have to be very careful since this can irreparably damage the coil if you’re too firm.

 First off, look into the heating chamber.
 The coil starts its spiral towards the middle of the chamber, but around the outside you should be able to see two pins where the ends of the coil connect.
 The problem is likely that your coil isn’t making contact with these, so you should push down on them (again, gently) with your paperclip or toothpick.
 The aim is to get the tips making contact with the pins again without distorting or damaging the coil in any way.
 If this doesn’t work, inserting the toothpick or paperclip in the center of coil and moving it ever so slightly can also help.

-Vaporizer Pen Safety Tips
+Vape Pen Safety Tips

-Thankfully, the best vape pens generally come with in-built safety features and there is a limited amount that can go wrong and do you any harm.
+Thankfully, the best-rated vape pens generally come with in-built safety features and there is a limited amount that can go wrong and do you any harm.
 That said, there are a few useful safety tips you should keep in mind to make sure you don’t run into any issues.

-- Turn off your device when you carry it around: Vaporizer pens are able to be locked or switched off for a reason.
+Turn off your device when you carry it around: Vape pens are able to be locked or switched off for a reason.
 When you’re carrying the device around, it could accidentally fire and either ruin your coil or stress the battery too much and cause more serious issues.
 Turn off or lock your battery when you’re carrying it around (usually by pressing the fire button five times quickly) to remove this danger.

-- Use the included charger: Charging problems are the biggest source of risk with vape pens (even though it’s still not very likely), because despite manufacturer’s intentions to prevent issues, things can go wrong.
+Use the included charger: Charging problems are the biggest source of risk with vapor pens (even though it’s still not very likely), because despite manufacturer’s intentions to prevent issues, things can go wrong.
 The risk of charging problems is drastically reduced if you use the charger that came with your device.
 You could match the power rating of your old charger with a replacement, but it’s better to stick to the manufacturer’s recommended one to avoid any problems.

-- Don’t overcharge: Again, manufacturers generally try to make it so vaporizer pens can’t be overcharged, but it’s a good idea to take your device off charge when you realize it’s done.
+Don’t overcharge: Again, manufacturers generally try to make it so vaporizer pens can’t be overcharged, but it’s a good idea to take your device off charge when you realize it’s done.
 This is usually shown by an LED on the charger turning from red to green, or perhaps the light on the fire button turning off.

-- Don’t leave it charging unattended or charge overnight: Finally, to both avoid overcharging and so you’re on hand in case there are any issues, it’s better to only charge your device when you’ll be present.
+Don’t leave it charging unattended or charge overnight: Finally, to both avoid overcharging and so you’re on hand in case there are any issues, it’s better to only charge your device when you’ll be present.
 If there’s a problem during charging – for example, your device overheating – it’s better to be there to deal with it as soon as you notice it.
 If you don’t deal with any issues (or are asleep) it will likely get worse and could even cause an explosion.

-- Clean up any e-liquid spills: For those using an e-juice vape pen, it’s important to remember that nicotine can absorb through your skin, so any e-juice spills should be cleaned up right away.
+Clean up any e-liquid spills: For those using an e-juice vapor pen, it’s important to remember that nicotine can absorb through your skin, so any e-juice spills should be cleaned up right away.
 Just using warm, soapy water is fine, but you can also use rubbing alcohol (which may be particularly useful for big spills).
 If you spill any juice on your skin or clothes it’s a good idea to clean your skin right away and change any affected clothes.